phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

  /vault/mail_mussel_standard.cvd (Signatures, Included)
  /vault/mail_mussel_standard.map (Signatures, Included)
     Files for signatures used by the phpMussel_mail() function.
     Required if the phpMussel_mail() function is used in any way.
-    Can remove if it is not used (but files will be recreated on update).
+Can remove them if they're not being used.
     ~
  /vault/md5_clamav.cvd (Signatures, Included)
  /vault/md5_custom.cvd (Signatures, Included)
  /vault/md5_mussel.cvd (Signatures, Included)
     Files for MD5 based signatures.
     Required if MD5 based signatures option in phpmussel.ini is enabled.
-    Can remove if option is disabled (but files will be recreated on update).
+    Can remove if the option is disabled.
     ~
  /vault/metadata_clamav.cvd (Signatures, Included)
  /vault/metadata_custom.cvd (Signatures, Included)
  /vault/metadata_mussel.cvd (Signatures, Included)
     Files for archive metadata signatures.
     Required if archive metadata signatures option in phpmussel.ini is enabled.
-    Can remove if option is disabled (but files will be recreated on update).
+    Can remove if the option is disabled.
     ~
  /vault/ole_clamav_regex.cvd (Signatures, Included)
  /vault/ole_clamav_regex.map (Signatures, Included)